Based in the south of Ireland, the University of Limerick is home to more than 12,000 students.

 The alumni community has one of the highest employment rates out of graduates in Ireland.

 Many students live close to the university campus, particularly in Castletroy.
-There is also a good amount of student accomodationb on campus, arranged into five student villages.
+There is also a good amount of student accommodation on campus, arranged into five student villages.

-Unlike most British universities, the University of Limerick has adopted aspects of the US university system.
-For example, students receive a grade point average as a result of evaluations, and the university follows a trimester system.
+The University of Limerick has adopted aspects of the US university system.
+For example, students receive a grade point average as a result of evaluations.

 Notable graduates of the university over the years include politicians, sportspeople and more than one dancer of Riverdance.